-The Child-Size Masterpieces: Intermediate (2) set introduces children to fine art through 36 carefully selected art reproductions presented as color-coded cards for matching, pairing, and sorting activities.
-This intermediate level builds upon basic art appreciation skills, helping children develop visual discrimination and cultural awareness through hands-on exploration of masterpiece artworks in a format perfectly sized for young hands.
+The Child-Size Masterpieces: Intermediate (2) set puts children in direct contact with fine art through 36 carefully selected art reproductions presented as color-coded cards for matching, pairing, and sorting activities.
+This intermediate level builds upon basic art appreciation skills, helping children develop visual discrimination and cultural awareness through real-world practice of masterpiece artworks in a format child-sized for young hands.

 “The child is both a hope and a promise for mankind.”— Maria MontessoriEducation and Peace